MarshP/yon-readme/README.md

 The **Overworld Railway** built by MrTrousers runs from the western edge of Spawntown to the heart of Squaresville, right by the [bookshop](#landmarks).
 It's a fun ride with automated cart service and collection.
 Though largely safe, sections are unlit and unglassed, so use the train at night only if properly equipped.
 If you set off a creeper, remember to effect repairs!

-The **Savannah Plateau Pedestrian Expressway (SPPE)** built by MAMP is useful if you want to travel north-south, but are east of the Yondinium-Squaresville line, making it irksome to get to the railway which is far to the west.
+The **Savannah Plateau Pedestrian Expressway (SPPE)** built by MAMP is useful if you want to travel north-south, but are near the savannah, making it irksome to get to the railway which is far to the west.
 The SPPE has a (colour-shifting) beacon to speed foot passage, and literal jumping-off points to get to Yondinium and the Gravel Path, by falling into water or elytra flight.

 * There is a concealed path just east of the SPPE, running parallel to it.
 This is useful to join the SPPE from ground level without travelllng to either end first.